Halloween Candy, Scary Movies and Sleep Quality

 Schedule your Halloween activities earlier in the day so that you can enjoy the festivities while getting a good night’s rest.
 If you’re anything like me and enjoy staying up late, but keep in mind that our bodies need sleep!
 Disrupting your circadian rhythm can affect your overall health.
 According to the American Academy of Sleep Medicine, studies have found an increased rate of heart disease, diabetes, and other health conditions when we frequently stay up late.
 Sleep cannot be recovered by sleeping-in more or going to bed early and waking up early.
 Regularity in your sleep schedule is what produces quality sleep.

-So before you enjoy this year’s spooky festivities, consider these tricks on how to overcome the Halloween scaries and treat yourself to better health.
+So before you enjoy this year’s spooky festivities, consider these tricks on how to overcome the Halloween scaries.
+It’s time to treat yourself to better health.

 -Dr. Nathaniel Watson